Transform Your Career with a Bachelor's in IT!

 Why Get an Applied Computer Science Degree from TROY?

 An applied computer science degree prepares you for an advanced career as a professional who can apply general computing skills to business contexts.
-Gain practical preparation for new, in-demand positions, including roles as software developers, network and systems administrators, database administrators, web developers, data analysts, IT project managers and more.
+Gain practical preparation for new, in-demand positions, including such roles as software developer, network and systems administrator, database administrator, web developer, data analyst, IT project manager and more.

 Work in the tech field is growing, with the demand for software developers alone projected to grow 17% over the next 10 years with an average salary of $133,080 (U.S. Bureau of Labor Statistics).